docker/labs/nodejs/6_deploy_on_swarm.md

 ### List the nodes

-So far, we have created 3 Docker hosts (key-store, Swarm master, Swarm agent)
+We have created 3 Docker hosts (key-store, Swarm master, Swarm agent)

 ```
 $ docker-machine ls